-The Australian Curriculum sets expectations for what all Australian students should be taught, regardless of where they live in Australia or their background.
-Included in the Australian Curriculum are three cross-curriculum priorities, one of which is Aboriginal and Torres Strait Islander Histories and Cultures.
+The Australian Curriculum sets what all students should learn at school in Australia.
+It has three cross-curriculum priorities, including Aboriginal and Torres Strait Islander Histories and Cultures.

 This priority aims to help all young Australians:

 - gain a deeper understanding and appreciation of Aboriginal and Torres Strait Islander histories and cultures, knowledge traditions and holistic world views.